 A taxable transfer results because of the sale of real estate or a similar transaction (e.g., the sale of shares in a real estate company).
 The tax is calculated on the capital gain, and usually a progressive tax rate is applied.
-For short holding periods, an additional surcharge is levied.
+For short holding periods, an additional surcharge may be levied depending on the rules of each canton.